 She entered the Dominican Third Order at 18 and spent the next three years in seclusion, prayer, and austerity.
 Gradually, a group of followers gathered around her—men and women, priests and religious.
 An active public apostolate grew out of her contemplative life.
 Her letters, mostly for spiritual instruction and encouragement of her followers, began to take more and more note of public affairs.
 Opposition and slander resulted from her mixing fearlessly with the world and speaking with the candor and authority of one completely committed to Christ.
 She was cleared of all charges at the Dominican General Chapter of 1374.

 Her public influence reached great heights because of her evident holiness, her membership in the Dominican Third Order, and the deep impression she made on the pope.
 She worked tirelessly for the crusade against the Turks and for peace between Florence and the pope.
 In 1378, the Great Schism began, splitting the allegiance of Christendom between two, then three, popes and putting even saints on opposing sides.
-Catherine spent the last two years of her life in Rome, in prayer and pleading on behalf of the cause of Pope Urban VI and the unity of the Church.
+Catherine spent the last seven years of her life subsisting only on the Eucharist and water; with the last two being spent in Rome, in prayer and pleading on behalf of the cause of Pope Urban VI and the unity of the Church.

 We know her best, however, for her obedience to the One to whom she would never say no, with whom she never bargained.
 Her Dialogues and other writings illumine a God who loves us and desires union with us, not a deity who seeks to punish capriciously or willfully.
 Catherine’s example inspires us to continue to talk and reason with those in our lives who seem intractable and stubborn—and to believe in the promise of the Resurrection and reunion.